ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 ### **7. Watch history isn't being saved**

 Make sure your YT ReVanced Extended is [up-to-date](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#1-info-for-updating-revanced-extended) with the `Watch history` patch included.
-Then, open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Watch history.
+Then, open YT ReVanced Extended and navigate to Settings > RVX > Miscellaneous > Watch history.
 At the bottom, the reasons for why watch history may not work will be listed.
 Here are the possible listed reasons and their respective solutions:

 - **"Watch history may not work with a brand account."**: [Update](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#1-info-for-updating-revanced-extended) the app.

-    > If you don't want to update the app, navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client.
+    > If you don't want to update the app, navigate to Settings > RVX > Miscellaneous > Spoof client.
 Set the spoof client option for all of the categories (General, Live streams, etc.) to a spoofing method other than "iOS".
 Read the side-effects of each of the spoofing methods in the "About" section (at the bottom of the Spoof client settings menu).

 - **"Watch history may not work due to DNS or VPN."**: Change the `Watch history type` to "Replace domain".
 Alternatively, whitelist `s.youtube.com` in your ad-blocker, DNS-blocker, firewall, etc.